 DIVIDENDS.
-Holders of Series B Preferred Shares are entitled to receive, when and as declared by our Board of Trustees, out of our funds legally available for payment, quarterly cash dividends on the Series B Preferred Shares at the rate of \$2.50 per year per Series B Preferred Share.
+Holders of Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares and Series F Preferred Shares are entitled to receive, when and as declared by our Board of Trustees, out of our funds legally available for payment, quarterly cash dividends on such shares at the following rates: \$2.50 per year per Series B Preferred Share; \$1.00 per year per Series D Preferred Share; \$2.5625 per year per Series E Preferred Share; and \$2.46875 per year per Series F Preferred Share.
 Such dividends are cumulative from the date of original issue, whether or not in any dividend period or periods such dividends shall be declared or there shall be funds legally available for the payment of such dividends, and are payable quarterly on January 15, April 15, July 15 and October 15 of each year (or, if not a business day, the next succeeding business day) (each a "Dividend Payment Date").
-Any dividend payable on the Series B Preferred Shares for any partial dividend period will be computed ratably on the basis of twelve 30-day months and a 360-day year.
+Any dividend payable on the Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares and Series F Preferred Shares for any partial dividend period will be computed ratably on the basis of twelve 30-day months and a 360-day year.
 Dividends are payable in arrears to holders of record as they appear on our share records at the close of business on the applicable record date, which are fixed by our Board of Trustees and which are not more than 60 nor less than 10 days prior to such Dividend Payment Date.
-Holders of Series B Preferred Shares are not entitled to receive any dividends in excess of cumulative dividends on the Series B Preferred Shares.
-No interest, or sum of money in lieu of interest, shall be payable in respect to any dividend payment or payments on the Series B Preferred Shares that may be in arrears.
+Holders of Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares and Series F Preferred Shares are not entitled to receive any dividends in excess of respective cumulative dividends on such shares.
+No interest, or sum of money in lieu of interest, shall be payable in respect to any dividend payment or payments on the Series B Preferred Shares, Series D Preferred Shares, Series E Preferred Shares and Series F Preferred Shares that may be in arrears.